yegor256/blog/_posts/2015/jan/2015-01-15-how-to-cut-corners.md

 how to fix an issue or how to implement a new feature, it's a fault of the project, not you.
-Even if you can't figure it out because you don't know anything about Ruby and they hired you to fix bugs in a Ruby on Rails code base&mdash;it's their fault.
+Even if you can't figure it out because you don't know anything about Ruby and they hired you to fix bugs in a Ruby on Rails code base---it's their fault.
 Why did they hire you when you know nothing about Ruby?

 So be positive; don't blame yourself.
 If you don't know how this